insure logo

 These are some other ways to save on car insurance, too.

 • Increase your deductible.
 Increasing your deductible could have an enormous impact on your car insurance bill.
-By increasing your deductible by $500, you could save up to 30% on your car insurance premium; if you raise it to $1000, you can save up to 40% on insurance costs7
+By increasing your deductible by $500, you could save up to 30% on your car insurance premium; if you raise it to $1000, you can save up to 40% on insurance costs.

 • Maintain a good credit score.
 Insurers often use your credit score when calculating rates, so a good credit score can mean lower rates.
 Some providers even offer an auto insurance discount for good credit.
-Be sure to make timely payments and practice responsible spending so not to risk a dip in credit.
+Be sure to make timely payments and practice responsible spending so as not to risk a dip in credit.

 • Bundle your insurance.
 Many insurance companies offer other types of insurance, too, such as homeowners insurance and life insurance.
 When you choose a home and auto bundle, you could save as much as 25% off your total bill.